burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * `args...` - **unpack** parameters (or **pack expansion**).
 Used inside the body of the template function or template class member function to semnatically unroll all template type parameters.
 * `sizeof...(args)` or `sizeof...(Args)` - the size of parameters in terms of the number of elements in Args.
 (It is not the size in bytes).

-Variadic templates have been introduced in C++11, but there is one more tick for variadic templates  with the name **fold expression** which has been introduced in C++17.
+Variadic templates have been introduced in C++11, but there is one more trick for variadic templates  with the name **fold expression** which has been introduced in C++17.
 The syntax for fold expression:
 ```cpp
 template<typename...
 Args>
 bool allLeftFold(Args... args) { return (... && args); }